corinnt/dripseq-peaks/README.md

 - deal with discrepancy between the protocol and the paper for macs2 settings

 **Workflow Functions**
-- finish preprocessing calls to `align_reads`, convert SAM to sorted BAM, and mark PCR duplicates
-- call peaks between treatments and intersect peaks across replicates
+- intersect peaks across replicates

 **Dependency Management**
 - see if `bedtools-2.30.0` release will run